 - Help to make realistic lifestyle changes

-- Exercise suggestions and plans, including the use of technology like wearables
+- Exercise suggestions and plans, including the use of technology, such as wearables

 Value-based care uses data and technology to enable greater communication between patients and doctors, as well as within the medical teams serving patients.

-When patients are being regularly followed by medical teams who know their history and situation, medical teams are better able to help counsel patients in how to make positive changes in their lives to increase health or better deal with existing health issues or illnesses.
-This can reduce the cost of healthcare by saving the patient and service providers money on:
+When patients are being regularly followed by medical teams who know their history and situation, medical teams are better able to help counsel patients on how to make positive changes in their lives to increase health or better deal with existing health issues or illnesses.
+This can reduce the cost of healthcare by saving the patient and service providers money by:

-- Preventing diseases from causing deteriorations in a patients health by discussing proper management strategies
+- Preventing diseases from causing deterioration in a patient's health, by discussing proper management strategies

 - Standardizing processes for cost-effectiveness

-- Eliminating unnecessary administrative procedures or tests by using data to analyze and create best practices and "care paths".
-Using technology for modern healthcare can be a big help in this area, we cover this possibility in our article about how Amazon might be looking to reduce health care costs.
+- Eliminating unnecessary administrative procedures or tests by using data to analyze and create best practices and "care paths" (Technology in healthcare will be the key to addressing)

-- Creating stronger alliances, communication, and evaluation of the regulations for drug companies so that costs associated with drugs are directly related to outcomes or how effective the drug is.
-According to the AJMC report with suggestions by health policy experts, insurers could also make changes to how they manage prescription drugs by encouraging the use of higher value drugs by exempting them from deductibles or allowing lower cost sharing.
+- Creating stronger alliances, communication, and evaluation of the regulations for drug companies, so that costs associated with drugs are directly related to outcomes or how effective the drug is

-- Employers offering employees value-based care benefit programs save money by increasing the health and wellness of their employees which directly impacts productivity and decreases absenteeism.
+- Allowing employers to offer employees value-based care benefit programs, which saves money by increasing the health and wellness of their employees, directly impacting productivity and decreasing absenteeism

-- Better coordination of medical teams and access to services
+- Providing better coordination of medical teams and access to services

-Coordinated care from medical teams reduces the health care costs involved due to the fact that there is less likely chance of medical duplication of services or unnecessary medical tests and errors.
+Coordinated care from medical teams reduces the healthcare costs involved due to the fact that there is a reduced chance of duplication of medical services or unnecessary medical tests and errors.

-This can be as simple as enabling teams to review medical charts easily together, or creating opportunities for patients to access their doctors, dieticians, pharmacists or other medical professionals more easily in order to prevent illness or escalation of symptoms.
+Simplicity lies in enabling teams to review medical charts together or by creating opportunities for patients to access their doctors, dietitians, pharmacists, or other medical professionals to prevent illness or escalation of symptoms.